JetBrains/teamcity-documentation/topics/statistic-charts.md

 For each project TeamCity provides visual charts with statistics gathered from all build configurations included in the project over the entire history of the project.
 These charts show statistics for code coverage, code inspections and code duplicates for build configurations within the project when the corresponding data is available for the builds of this project's configurations.

-You can adjust the project\-level charts in the following ways:
+You can adjust the project-level charts in the following ways:
 * [Disable charts of particular type](customizing-statistics-charts.md#Disabling+Charts+of+Particular+Type+on+Project+Level)
 * [Specify build configurations to be used in the chart](customizing-statistics-charts.md#Showing+Charts+Only+for+Specific+Build+Configurations+on+Project+Level)
 * [Add custom project-level charts](custom-chart.md) (a separate page)